zarhus/docs/docs/supported-targets/radxa-cm3.md

 Build the Zarhus OS image version `0.1` according to the [building guide](../getting-started/building.md).

-After the image has been built - locate and copy the imge to a known location:
+After the image has been built - locate and copy the image to a known location:

 ```bash